csd113/VeggieCoin_Wiki/getting_started/Getting_Started.md

 ### Encrypting your wallet

-For saftey it is highly recomended you encrypt your wallet, to do this:
+For safety it is highly recommended you encrypt your wallet, to do this:
 1. Within the wallet, navigate to the *Settings* tab at the top of the wallet.
 2. Click *Encrypt wallet...*
 3. Enter a secure passphrase you will not forget. **If you forget this password you will not be able to access your coins.**